jingyinggggg/android_development_project/README.md

 ```bash
 https://github.com/jingyinggggg/android_development_project.git
 ```
-3. Rename the "neworder" file to "Neworder" before running the app in Android Studio
+3. Rename the "neworder" file to "NewOrder" before running the app in Android Studio
 ####
 4. If you are using a real device, you can pair your device with wifi or USB.
 - If you are using wifi make sure that your device and the pc connect to the same wifi connection.